 College is expensive.
 On top of tuition and board, a student needs to worry about balancing funds for food, college activities and other extra spending.
-After scholarships and grants, student loans can help cover the cost.
+After scholarships and grants, student loans can at least help cover the cost of tuition.
 Most federal student loans have limits in how much you can take out, but what about the other option?
 How much can you take out in private student loans?

 How Much Can You Take Out in Private Student Loan?

-When it comes to private student loans, you can borrow up to the full cost of attending college (provided that you meet the lender’s borrowing requirements).
-When deciding how much they can lend you, private lenders will consider your credit history, income, debt-to-income ratio, and cost of attendance, as well as their own lender’s limits.
+When it comes to private student loans, students can borrow up to the full cost of attending college (provided that students meet the lender’s borrowing requirements).
+When deciding how much they can lend to students, private lenders consider your credit history, income, and debt-to-income ratio.
+Additionally, the cost of attendance and their own lender’s limits are also considered.

 Consider Private Loans A Last Resort Option

 However, and this is important, just because you can borrow as much as you want to, it does not mean you should.
 In fact, it is advisable not to take out private student loans if at all possible.

 Why are private student loans a last resort?
 Several reasons.